Log in

 Sevenoaks offers scholarships to students joining at 11+, 13+ and 16+.
 These scholarships honour and celebrate exceptional talent in academia, music, sports, drama and art.

-In recent years we have reduced the financial element of our scholarships, as we have embraced a principle of awarding financial assistance according to need.
-We are now taking the final step and removing the financial element entirely for all candidates applying from 2022 onwards, although Music Scholars will still receive free tuition on one instrument.
+We no longer offer a financial element to our scholarships, as we embrace a principle of awarding financial assistance according to need.
+Music scholars still receive free tuition in one instrument.

-This move will enable us to direct all our financial resources to supporting families who otherwise could not afford for their child to benefit from a Sevenoaks education.
-We firmly believe this is the right and equitable thing to do.
-Over the years, many families of scholars have taken the same view and waived their fee reduction to donate it to our financial assistance fund; we are most grateful to them.
+This enables us to offer means-tested financial assistance to prospective Sevenoaks students whose families otherwise could not afford to finance their child’s place.
+We feel this is the right and equitable thing to do.
+Over the years, many families of scholars have taken the same view and donated their fee reduction to the financial assistance fund; we are most grateful to them.

 Financial Assistance:

-Currently more than 60 pupils are in receipt of financial assistance with fees, with some receiving additional support to cover the cost of uniform, trips and other extras.
-It is a key priority to significantly increase the number of students receiving financial assistance over the coming years.
+Currently 80 pupils are in receipt of Financial Assistance with fees, with some receiving additional support to cover the cost of uniform, trips and other extras.
+It is a key priority to significantly increase the number of students receiving Financial Assistance over the coming years.

 Further details can be obtained from Lorna Dolan, Director of Admissions, Sevenoaks School, High Street, Sevenoaks, Kent, TN13 1HU.
 Tel: 01732 467703; Email: regist@sevenoaksschool.org.

-Sevenoaks (founded in 1432) is a co-educational day and boarding school for students aged 11 to 18.
-Just half an hour from Central London and Gatwick International Airport, its superb 100-acre campus is set in the Kent countryside.
+Founded in 1432, Sevenoaks School is a co-educational day and boarding school for students aged 11–18.
+Just half an hour from central London and London Gatwick airport, its superb 100-acre campus is set in the Kent countryside.

-Sevenoaks is one of the world’s leading IB schools, having taught the International Baccalaureate for over 40 years.
+Sevenoaks is one of the world’s leading IB schools, having taught the International Baccalaureate Diploma Programme for over 45 years.

 Sevenoaks is among the top schools in the UK.
-It is the Sunday Times Co-educational Independent School of the Year 2023 and Spear's School of the Year 2022.
-The UK Independent Schools Inspectorate (ISI) awarded Sevenoaks the rare accolade of ‘Exceptional’ for its pupils’ achievement.
+It is the Sunday Times Co-educational Independent School of the Year 2023.
+The school was also chosen as the Independent School of the Year for Student Wellbeing in 2023.
+The UK Independent Schools Inspectorate (ISI) awarded Sevenoaks the rare accolade of ‘Exceptional’ for its pupils’ achievements.

-In 2022, its average IB Diploma score was 40.3 points, about eight points above the world average, and consistent with previous years.
+In 2023, its average IB Diploma score was 39.6 points, about nine points above the world average, and consistent with previous years.
 The Higher Education department supported successful applications to universities in the UK, USA, Canada, Europe and Hong Kong.
-An outstanding 92 per cent progressed to their firm choice university.
+An outstanding 93.5 per cent (230 students) progressed to their first-choice university.

 Sevenoaks proudly publishes the university destinations of leavers every year.
-Given its global perspective, it supports about 20% of students to universities in another country, with increasing numbers going to North America, specifically Ivy league and top universities in the United States.
+Given its global perspective, it supports about 20 per cent of students to universities in another country, with increasing numbers going to North America, specifically Ivy league and top universities in the United States.

 The majority go to Oxbridge, London universities or other top universities in the UK, such as Bristol or Durham.